srivastava-yash/srivastava-yash/README.md

 **Software Development Intern @ RoadToNaukri (_Jun 2020 - Aug 2020_)**
 - Designed face-recognition module recognizing faces from the documents and live video using OpenCV
 - Developed the preprocessing module for the document-engine which improved text extraction by 20%

-## Projects
-**CPP-Redis** Developed a miniature Redis server and client in c++ to facilitate the basic Redis commands like PING, GET, SET, TTL etc. on a single-threaded program supporting concurrency.
-It is able to accept multiple connections and serve them using IO multiplexing to make the requests non-blocking.

-**URL shortening microservice** Designed and implemented a URL shortening microservice in Golang that allows users to shorten a URL and also Fetch the original URL for the custom shortened URL.
-This service uses Redis as the in-memory database to store the URLs.
-The API is also rate-limited so users get to make certain requests in a given amount of time.

 ## Research AND Publication
 S. Pandey, Y. Srivastava, Y. Meena and R. K. Dewang, ”CLOTON: A GAN based approach for Clothing Try-On,” 2021 8th International Conference on SPIN, 2021, pp. 595-601, doi:10.1109/SPIN52536.2021.9565973